h0x0er/h0x0er.github.io/docs/blog/posts/ebpf-loading.md

 ## Objective

-- to loading of compiled eBPF program in different kernels within `Github Actions`
+- to load compiled eBPF program in different kernels within `Github Actions`
     - for testing the compatibility of code on different kernels

 <!-- more -->